Nobbys beach Newcastle

 Newcastle Art Gallery

-A cool place to spend a few hours is the Newcastle Art Gallery.
-Opened in the year 1957, the art gallery is two floors building with a public display of Australian art from colonial times to the current day.
-The ground floor exhibits work of various Australian and Japanese ceramic artworks whereas the first floor exhibits photographs called “WE CAN BE HEROES: a backstage pass” that displays pictures of the rock and roll artists.
-I personally loved the first floor that showcased so many cool photographs.
+An excellent spot to unwind for a few hours is the Newcastle Art Gallery.
+Established in 1957, this two-story building offers a captivating exhibition of Australian art from colonial times to the contemporary era.
+On the ground floor, immerse yourself in the diverse world of Australian and Japanese ceramic artworks.
+In contrast, the first floor unveils a mesmerizing photographic collection titled “WE CAN BE HEROES: a backstage pass,” featuring images of rock and roll artists.
+My personal favourite was the first floor, adorned with a series of captivating photographs.

-• Timings: 10 AM to 5 PM Tuesday to Sunday.
+• Operating Hours: 10 AM to 5 PM, Tuesday to Sunday.

 Newcastle art gallery things to do